mnordsletten/includeos.github.io/_posts/2017-03-21-includeos-on-google-compute-engine.markdown

 ## A script for launching IncludeOS images in GCE

-Most of the above comands take a `-q` ("quiet") parameter which prevents the commands from reporting progress information and from asking for confirmation.
-Here is a simple skeleton bash script that you can adapt to your needs (you'll almost certainly at the very least want to change the `bucket` and `zone` variables):
+Most of the above commands take a `-q` ("quiet") parameter which prevents the commands from reporting progress information and from asking for confirmation.
+Here is a simple skeleton bash script that you can adapt to your needs (at the very least, you'll almost certainly want to change the `bucket` and `zone` variables):

 ```shell
 #! /bin/bash